des-science/DES-SN5YR/5_COSMOLOGY/README.md

 ## NOTE on Flat $`w_0 w_a`$CDM chains
 In the official DES-SN5YR results paper, we use PolyChord chains for the plots.
 All the best-fit values presented in Table 2 are measured from the emcee chains.
-The PolyChord chains (which were solely used for plots) were run setting loose converge requirements, resulting in slightly inaccurate plotted results.
+The PolyChord chains (which were solely used for plots and to measure evidence) were run setting loose converge requirements, resulting in slightly inaccurate plotted results.
 Below, we compare contours for three different approaches:
-- PolyChord (inaccurate due to poor convergence)
+- PolyChord (used to produce figures in the DES paper, loose converge requirements so potentially less accurate)
-- emcee (most accurate results; numbers reported in Table 2)
+- emcee (most accurate results; used to measure the best-fit cosmological parameters reported in Table 2 in the DES paper)
 - χ² minimization approach (for SN-alone contours, a χ² minimization approach also provides robust results)

 ![Screenshot 2024-08-13 at 22 51 02](https://github.com/user-attachments/assets/2c11c3ae-e66e-4130-bfa2-c4ec237ed41a)